karenetheridge/Dist-Zilla-Plugin-EnsurePrereqsInstalled/README.md

 prereqs.
 If any prerequisites are missing, the build is aborted.

-Authordeps (developer prerequisites that can be extracted directly from `dist.ini`) are checked at the start of the build.
+Authordeps (developer prerequisites that can be extracted directly from `dist.ini`) are always checked at the start of the build.
 This would be equivalent to calling `dzil authordeps --missing`.

-All prerequisites are fetched from the distribution near the end of the build and a final validation check is performed at that time.
+All prerequisites are fetched from the distribution near the end of the build and a final validation check is performed at that time (unless `build_phase` is `release`, in which case the check is delayed until just prior to performing the release).

 Only 'requires', 'conflicts' and 'x\_breaks' prerequisites are checked (by default); other types (e.g. 'recommends' and 'suggests' are ignored).

+All prerequisite phases are checked: configure, build, test, runtime, develop (and any custom x\_ keys that may also be present, given adequate toolchain support).

 # BACKGROUND